Buying Property as a Company or an Individual: What’s the Best Structure Option For You?

 Buying Property as an Individual

-Buying as an individual (or with a partner or spouse) is typically the most common and cheapest way to purchase property.
+Buying as an individual (or with a partner or spouse) is typically the most common and straightforward way to purchase property.
+The process is simpler compared to buying through a company or trust, and it’s usually the cheapest option in terms of upfront costs.

 Buying as an individual involves a simpler process than applying for a loan as a company.
-Individuals purchasing property for the first time are eligible for the first home owner grant.
-This grant offers a full or partial exemption on transfer duty.
+Individuals purchasing property for the first time may also be eligible for the first home owner grant.
+This grant offers a full or partial exemption on transfer duty, and varies depending on your location, however it should be noted it is mostly limited to those purchasing a home to live in, not investment properties.

 The main downside of buying as an individual is that you’re personally liable for the property and any debts associated with it.
 For example, if you can’t make your loan repayments and the property is sold, your creditors could come after your other assets, including your savings and your wage.